-Do you have some extra time on your hands believing that calculate overtime in Saudi Arabia is not needed in your company?
+Do you have some extra time, believing that calculating overtime in Saudi Arabia is unnecessary in your company?
 Overtime and Working Hours in Saudi Arabia You may have heard from others that overtime is forbidden in the Kingdom.
-This is absolutely incorrect as employers in the Kingdom are required to pay for overtime worked by their employees.
+This is incorrect as employers in the Kingdom must pay for overtime their employees work.

 Overtime shall be paid for hours worked above 48 per week with a compensation rate of 100% of regular pay.
-In this article, we provide you best method of How to calculate overtime in Saudi Arabia.
+This article provides the best method of Calculating overtime in Saudi Arabia.

-Saudi Arabia is one of the richest countries in the Arab world and it has a massive population which makes its economy grow at a very high rate.
+Saudi Arabia is one of the wealthiest countries in the Arab world and has a massive population, making its economy grow at a very high rate.
 The labor market of Saudi Arabia is also one of the most active and successful economies in the Gulf region.
 It hosts millions of expats from all across the world and provides them with good career opportunities.

 Overtime is one of the privileges of an employee working in Saudi Arabia.
-This is to compensate for the long hours he puts up working for the company.
-Overtime is also a way to attract more qualified and skilled workers as it is usually given as monetary compensation rather than an extended break from work.
+This compensates for the long hours he puts up working for the company.
+Overtime is also a way to attract more qualified and skilled workers, as it is usually given as monetary compensation rather than an extended break from work.

-Overtime is very common in Saudi Arabia, and sometimes it becomes a necessity.
+Overtime is very common in Saudi Arabia, and sometimes it becomes necessary.
 But there are some rules that you should be aware of.
-Saudi Arabian labor law stipulates that employees who work overtime receive 150% of their usual wage for the first two hours of overtime, and 200% for any additional hours worked.
+Saudi Arabian labor law stipulates that overtime employees receive 150% of their usual wage for the first two hours of overtime and 200% for any additional hours worked.

 This payment is irrespective of seniority or job title.
-The important thing to remember is that over time can only begin after eight hours of work have been completed.
-Furthermore, no more than three hours of overtime may ever be worked in one day.
+The critical thing to remember is that overtime can only begin after eight hours of work have been completed.
+Furthermore, no more than three overtime hours may be worked in one day.

 Here we provide you with a step-by-step on Overtime Calculation in KSA.

 1. Calculate your hourly rate of pay.
-This is your regular rate of pay, which you can find on your pay stub.
+This is your regular pay rate, which you can find on your pay stub.